Milliken Europe Blog

 As part of our Neuro-inclusive Design series, in this blog we consider some sometimes startling facts and figures on the subject of neurodiversity in the workplace.
 As companies begin to recognise the importance of understanding the needs of its full spectrum of employees, Milliken’s Whitepaper ‘Designing a Neuro-Inclusive Workplace’ reveals some attention raising statistics that can’t be ignore.

-1. Up tO 20% of the population is considered to be neurodiverse
+1. Up to 20% of the population is considered to be neurodiverse

 While this number is difficult to pin down and is even quoted by some sources to be as much as 30%, there is no doubt that people are increasingly discovering that their own way of thinking, learning and working differs from what is generally considered to be ‘neurotypical’.
 As more accurate and inclusive diagnostic criteria are being used, these numbers are undoubtedly set to rise.